 A good credit score can open a lot of financial doors, by bringing you lower interest rates and better odds that any loan you need will be approved.

-One major component of your credit score is your credit limit: the maximum you can charge to each of your credit cards and other credit accounts.
-It could be time to ask for a higher credit limit -- and your credit score will thank you.
+One major component of your credit score is your credit limit: the maximum possible amount you can borrow using each of your credit cards and other credit accounts.
+It could be time to ask for higher limits on your credit cards to push your overall credit limit higher -- and your credit score will thank you.

-Just be sure you have the right reasons for making the request, and that you understand the pluses and minuses.
+Just be sure you have the right reasons for pursuing this course, and that you understand the pluses and minuses.

 Higher limit, better score